TypeScript Tutorial

 Section 7.
 Advanced Types

-• Intersection Types – show you how to create a new type that has all features of existing types.
+• Intersection Types – show you how to create a new type that has all the features of existing types.

 • Type Guards – learn how to use type guards to narrow the type of a variable within a conditional block.